-The Partnership holds a participation interest in two commercial loans and are subject to interest rate risk.
+The Partnership holds a participation interest in three commercial loans and are subject to interest rate risk.
 One participation interest is \$2.5 million of a \$55 million loan that was completed with Rokstad Holdings Corporation (Rokstad) with an interest rate of 10% per annum is payable monthly.
-The second is a participation interest of \$3.0 million of a \$60 million loan with CareRX Corporation (CareRX) with an interest rate of 9% per annum payable quarterly.
+The second is a participation interest of \$3.0 million of a \$60 million loan with CareRX Corporation (CareRX) with an interest rate of 7.5% per annum payable quarterly.
+The third is a participation interest of \$2.0 million of a \$40 million loan with MDT Sporting Goods Ltd. (MDT) with an interest rate of 8%.
+Agreements for both CareRX and MDT include covenants where the interest rate may change based the companies condition for the most recently completed fiscal quarter end whereas if the senior debt over EBITDA increases, the interest rate payable to the Partnership decreases.
+As at December 31, 2022, the interest rates were 7.5% for CareRx and 8.0% for MDT.

-The Partnership has indirect exposure to interest rate risk in commercial loans through its investments in Crown Capital Partner Fund, LP (Crown Partner Funding), Blue Ocean Fund Class I and Blue Ocean Fund Class I-B (collectively referred to as Blue Ocean) and Blue MC (Cayman) LLC (Blue MC).
+The Partnership has indirect exposure to interest rate risk in commercial loans through its investments in Crown Capital Partner Fund, LP (Crown Partner Funding), Blue Ocean Fund Class I and Blue Ocean Fund Class I-B (collectively referred to as Blue Ocean), Blue MC (Cayman) LLC (Blue MC) and Incus Capital European Credit Fund IV Feeder LP (Incus Credit Fund IV).

 The Partnership had exposure to interest rate risk due to its borrowings as described in note 9.
-If interest rates had doubled during the year ended December 31, 2021, interest expense would have been higher and ending net assets attributable to holders of redeemable units would have been lower by \$306,383 (December 31, 2020: \$607,601).
+If interest rates had doubled during the year ended December 31, 2022, interest expense would have been higher and ending net assets attributable to holders of redeemable units would have been lower by \$1,100,182 (December 31, 2021: \$306,383).